Criticism accompanies leadership.

 Here are 5 wrong ways to respond to criticism:

-Blaming others – Many leaders realize the criticism may be valid, but they aren’t willing to accept personal responsibility, so they pass it along to others.
+Many leaders realize the criticism may be valid, but they aren’t willing to accept personal responsibility, so they pass it along to others.
 This is dangerous on so many levels and is truly poor leadership.

-Throwing back criticism – Often a leader will receive criticism and instead of analyzing whether there is validity or not, the leader begins to criticize other organizations or leaders.
+Often a leader will receive criticism and instead of analyzing whether there is validity or not, the leader begins to criticize other organizations or leaders.
 It’s a very immature response.
 In elementary school it went like this — “I know I am, but what are you?”

-Appeasing – Many leaders are so fearful of conflict that they attempt to satisfy all critics, even if they never intend to follow through or make changes because of the criticism.
+Many leaders are so fearful of conflict they attempt to satisfy all critics, even if they never intend to follow through or make changes because of the criticism.
 They say what the critic wants to hear.
 If there is no merit to criticism then don’t act like there is merit.
 Be kind, but not accommodating.

 What else would you add as a wrong way to respond to criticism?